 All banks operating in Ireland must be licensed by the CBI.
 Banks in Ireland consist of:

 According to Moody’s, the outlook for the Irish banking system is positive, due to expectations that operating conditions for the country’s banks will continue to improve.

 For anyone considering a career in banking in Ireland, this list of top banks in Ireland is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

 Established in 1825, Allied Irish Bank is the largest retail and commercial bank in Ireland.
-The bank is headquartered in Dublin and employs 10,000 staff.
+The bank is headquartered in Dublin and employs around 10,000 staff.
 It provides deposit products, loans, financial planning services, investments, pension cash management, online banking, foreign exchange, interest rate risk management, and mobile and tablet banking services.
 It also offers various insurance products and operates through a network of 200 branches across Ireland and offices in the UK and US.

 In 2016, the bank reported total assets of US$113 billion and a net profit US$1.97 billion.

 The Bank of Ireland is considered one of the largest and safest banks in Ireland.
 The bank provides financial products and services such as mortgages, credit cards, savings, personal loans, current accounts, foreign exchange services, prepaid cards, and business banking products.
 It employs around 11,000 staff in its 250 branches.

 As of 2016, the bank’s total assets were US$114 billion and total income was US$3,880 million.

 Founded in 1836, Ulster Bank Ireland is a subsidiary of Royal Bank of Scotland Group.
 The bank provides personal banking products and services, private banking services, as well as home and car insurance products.
 It currently employs around 2,400 staff.

 In 2016, the bank’s total assets amounted to US$43 billion and net profit reached US$44 million.